|Cancer Prevention and Research Institute of Texas (CPRIT): High-Impact/ High-Risk Research Awards [PDF]|

 Areas of interest include laboratory research, translational studies, population-based and/or clinical investigations.
 In that cancers arise from a large number of derangements of basic molecular and cellular functions, which, in turn, cause many alterations in basic biological processes, almost any aspect of biology may be relevant to cancer research, more or less directly.
 The degree of relevance to cancer research will be an important criterion for evaluation of projects for funding by CPRIT (Section 8.3.1).
 For example, are alterations in the process in question primarily responsible for oncogenesis or secondary manifestations of malignant transformation?
 Will understanding the process or interfering with it offer selective and useful insight into prevention, diagnosis, or treatment of cancer?
 Successful applicants for funding from CPRIT will have addressed these questions satisfactorily.

 Applicants may request a total of $200,000 for a period of up to 24 months (2 years), inclusive of both direct and indirect costs.
 Because of the nature of this funding mechanism, renewal applications will not be accepted.
+Follow-on applications will not be funded until the time requested for the HIHR Research Award has passed.
 Award funds may be used to pay for salary and benefits, research supplies, equipment, and clinical costs.
 Requests for funds for travel to scientific meetings are not appropriate for this funding mechanism, nor are requests for funds to support construction and/or renovation.
 State law limits the amount of award funding that may be spent on indirect costs to no more than 5 percent of the total award amount.

 Please see the solicitation for complete information.